okansungur/Apache-Thrift-and-Spring-Boot/README.md

 We put some basic data types and our student data consists id, studentName and  studentid fields .
 Our service has 4 methods that save and get our student data and also the ping method.

 We will also place thrift compiler inside our project with   studentservice.thrift file.
+We will use  **thrift-0.15.0.exe -r --gen java studentservice.thrift**
 After adding the needed  dependencies to our pom.xml file we will run maven-clean  and maven compile commands.

 <p align="center">
   <img  src="https://github.com/okansungur/Apache-Thrift-and-Spring-Boot/blob/main/thrift_compiler.png"><br/>